Does the Order of Your School Preferences Really Matter?

 The school admissions process feels mysterious, and when something this important affects your child’s future, you want to get it right.

 The good news?
-You can relax.
-The order you put your preferences in does not reduce your chances of getting any of the schools on your list — as long as your local authority uses the equal preference system (which almost all in England do).
+The order you put your preferences in does not reduce your chances of getting any of the schools on your list - as long as your local authority uses the equal preference system (which almost all in England do).

 Let’s unpack what that really means.